home-assistant/home-assistant.io/source/_integrations/lock.mqtt.markdown

   type: string
   default: UNLOCKING
 unique_id:
    description: An ID that uniquely identifies this lock.
 If two locks have the same unique ID, Home Assistant will raise an exception.
-Required when used with device based discovery.
+Required when used with device-based discovery.
    required: false
    type: string
 value_template: